IlijaMihajlovic/Camera-App-With-UIImagePickerController-And-AVFoundation-Completely-Programmatically/README.md

 ___

 * On the left screen we have an UIAlertAction saying the the image is successfully saved to the photo library.
-One right side is the phot library in case the camera is unavailable then the user is taken to photo library to chose a image.
+One right side is the phot library in case the camera is unavailable then the user is taken to the photo library to chose an image.

 ![alt text](https://github.com/IlijaMihajlovic/UIImagePickerController-Completely-Programmatically/blob/master/UIImagePickerControllerProject%20/Images/Iphone2.png)
 ___